Enter to Win a Paid Photography Gig and an All-Expense Paid Trip Worth $20,000

 Our partners over at ACDSee have a really cool contest they’re running.

 Your assignment is to travel to Ucluelet, BC as the official ACDSee photographer for the Otalith Music Festival.
 The winner of the contest gets a prize package worth up to $20,000.
+The contest closes July 10, 2017.

 - Travel to Ucluelet, BC is a charming, picturesque west coast town on Vancouver Island, Canada, and is said to have “the world’s most intimate music festival.”